MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     Expected output: `git version 2.48.0` or higher

     If needed, install Git from [git-scm.com](https://git-scm.com/downloads) or your corporate application catalog.

+1. Ensure that SQL Server 2019 LocalDB is installed:

+    Run the following command in a terminal window to check for LocalDB installation:

+    ```powershell
+    sqllocaldb info
+    ```

+    Expected output: List of LocalDB instances or an empty list if none exist.
+For example:

+    ```output
+    MSSQLLocalDB
+    ```

+    If the command fails or LocalDB is not installed, use the following steps to install SQL Server 2019 LocalDB:

+    1. To download the SQL Server 2019 Express edition installer file, open the following link in a browser: https://go.microsoft.com/fwlink/?LinkID=866658

+    1. After the download is complete, open the SQL Server 2019 installer file (for example, `SQL2019-SSEI-Expr.exe`).

+    1. On the SQL Server 2019 installation wizard, select **Download Media**.

+    1. Under **Specify SQL Server installer download**, select the **LocalDB** package, and then select the **Download** button.

+    1. When you see the **Download successful** message, select the **Open folder** button.

+    1. After the download is complete, run the LocalDB installer file (for example, `SqlLocalDB.msi`), and then follow the prompts to complete the installation.

+    1. To verify the installation, open PowerShell or Command Prompt, and then run the following command:

+        ```powershell
+        sqllocaldb info
+        ```

+        You should see a list of LocalDB instances (or an empty list if none exist yet).
+For example:

+        ```output
+        MSSQLLocalDB
+        ```

+        If you need to create the default instance of MSSQLLocalDB, run the following commands:

+        ```powershell
+        sqllocaldb create MSSQLLocalDB
+        sqllocaldb start MSSQLLocalDB
+        ```

 ### Configure your environment